 4. Towards the end of the first paragraph of the Discussion (page 13, before Section ‘Literature Survey’), you mention Nopsa et al. as one of the few works ‘[…] Identifying the optimal set of nodes in a network to reduce infectious disease’.
 This is not true.
 Lot of works in plant epidemiology based on a network approach have used ‘important’ nodes for developing surveillance and control strategies: just a couple of examples on another major plant pest (Xylella fastidiosa) are Strona et al. 2017 ‘Network analysis reveals why Xylella fastidiosa will persist in Europe’ and Martinetti at al. 2018 ‘Identifying Lookouts for Epidemio-Surveillance: Application to the Emergence of Xylella fastidiosa in France’.

-</$details>

-<$details summary="Reviewer 2">
+Response: That sentence has been modified as suggested.
+We added the above-mentioned references, we also found few references that comment on surveillance and mitigation in directed networks

 Referee: 2

+We thank the reviewer for the useful comments.

 Comments to the Author(s)